matteo-pallini/drabbit17.github.io/_posts/2023-04-01-backpressure-for-dummies.md

     logging.info(f"completed request {value} - {time.time() - start}")
     return {"message": value ** 2}
 ```
 This effectively frees the thread that in the `sync_endpoint` workflow was waiting for `_io` and lets it do other work in the meantime.
-This almost makes it so that all the `_io` calls are running concurrently and the `time.sleep(2)` partially overlaps.
+In the `_async_io` function we also replace the `time.sleep` call with the non-blocking `asyncio.sleep` one.
+In an actual IO scenario this would be similar to do the IO call using an asynchronous python library, rather than a synchronous one.
+This almost makes it so that all the `_io` calls are running concurrently and the `asyncio.sleep(2)` partially overlaps.

 <img src="/assets/images/backpressure_for_dummies/endpoint_async_without_backpressure.png" alt="endpoint async no backpressure" />